IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 The rest of this contains nasty software architecture jargon.
 If that's not your thing, stop reading now.

-The BlenderBIM Add-on code may be understood in three separate layers: **Delivery**, **Domain**, and **Data**.
-The BlenderBIM Add-on architecture separates these three layers from one another.
+Bonsai code may be understood in three separate layers: **Delivery**, **Domain**, and **Data**.
+The Bonsai architecture separates these three layers from one another.
 Because they are separate, they can be tested and built separately.

 .. image:: images/architecture.png